Our Live Oak Wildlife Sanctuary & Tortoise Preserve

 To be absolutely clear, The Tortoise Conservancy will not be spending any money on this site until it has been donated to us and we own it completely.

-The Live Oak Wildlife Sanctuary & Tortoise Preserve, along with the nature trails and the SCWEC facilities will be maintained in perpetuity by a trust account set up for that purpose by the Conservancy so the land will remain in this natural state as an educational facility for centuries to come.
+The Live Oak Wildlife Sanctuary & Tortoise Preserve, along with the nature trails and the USWEC facilities will be maintained in perpetuity by a trust account set up for that purpose by the Conservancy so the land will remain in this natural state as an educational facility for centuries to come.

 WHY AND HOW WE DO WHAT WE DO AT TTC: